cyberconnecthq/cyberconnect-docs/docs/Ideology/what_isnt.md

 - Not a Profile Page.

-  CyberConnect provides the necessary data standard, data availability guarantee, and developer tools for developers to build any apps that leverage a social network. [https://app.cyberconnect.me/](https://app.cyberconnect.me/) is only our first attempt of showing how this could be done with CyberConnect Protocol.
+  CyberConnect provides the necessary data standard, data availability guarantee, and developer tools for developers to build any apps that leverage a social network. [https://app.cyberconnect.me/](https://app.cyberconnect.me/) is only our first attempt at showing how this could be done with CyberConnect Protocol.

 - Not a Social Media Platform.